BharatsDruv/ShareTheMeal/README.md

 ## Usage

 Providers View:
-- On the landing screen you need to register with your phone no.
+- On the landing screen, you need to register with your phone no.
-- After entering the phone no. you will receive an OTP to validate
+- After entering the phone no. you will receive an OTP to validate.
-- Then create your profile by filling in your basic details
+- Then create your profile by filling in your basic details.
-- To list food or any resources go to add an item and fill the form
+- To list food or any resources, go to "Add an item" section and fill the form.
 - After submission, your sharing will be available on the mail pallet for others to select.
 - If anyone selects your sharing, you will get notified and your details will be shared with them.